Pelé changed soccer – and Brazil. Can his legacy continue to heal divisions?

 “We are committed to fighting, day and night, all forms of inequality.
 In terms of income, gender, and race.
 Inequality between those who throw food away and those who only eat leftovers,” Lula said in his inauguration speech last weekend.

 Lula has also signaled plans to run a more inclusive government, appointing a host of Black and Indigenous ministers to his Cabinet.
 In a symbolic move, a Black garbage collector handed the presidential sash to Lula on inauguration day.
-He was meant to represent the Brazilian population passing the torch, though the role is typically reserved for the outgoing president (Mr. Bolsonaro fled for Florida just days before the transition of power).
+She was meant to represent the Brazilian population passing the torch, though the role is typically reserved for the outgoing president (Mr. Bolsonaro fled for Florida just days before the transition of power).

 Two days after his inauguration, Lula arrived at the Santos stadium to pay his respects.
 Outside, hundreds of fans erupted in cheers, both for their new president and for their soccer hero.
 Some threw their hands up in an “L” sign, a symbol of support for the leftist.
 “Lula is our president!
 Pelé is our king!” the crowd chanted.